themanyone/tape/README.md

 `tape t.mp3 a.mp3 pe.mp3 tape.mp3`

-In this case `tape.mp3` has the same file extension as `t.mp3` does, so the resulting archive will be playable (recommended).
+In this case, `tape.mp3` has the same file extension as `t.mp3` does, so the resulting archive will be playable (recommended).

 **Note on combining different types of media**.
 This is fine to do.
 Most players will stop playing when they encounter a different type of media in the stream though.
 Even when combining the same types of media files there could be hiccups that will stop some players from continuing, such as different bitrate, frame size, or compression scheme.
-The free console media player, [mpg123](https://www.mpg123.de/) calles these "Frankenstein streams".
+The free console media player, [mpg123](https://www.mpg123.de/) calls these "Frankenstein streams".
 Tools like ffmpeg may be used to convert attachments into the same format, if necessary.

-## Tape Also Works On `.jpg`, `gif`, `.mp4`...
+## Tape Also Works on `.jpg`, `gif`, `.mp4`...

 Most media may be taped together